-Why would Microsoft be left behind on the race of the embedded systems?
+Why would Microsoft be left behind in the race for embedded systems?
 Windows 10 IoT is a family of Windows 10 operating systems for the IoT sector.
-Besides Windows IoT divided into two-part.
+Besides, Windows IoT is divided into two-part.
 One is Windows 10 IoT core to support small embedded devices.
-Another one is Windows 10 IoT Enterprise for the industrial perspective.
+Another one is Windows 10 IoT Enterprise from the industrial perspective.

 - IoT enterprise operating system runs on the ARM processor.

-- It leverages IoT connectivity, cloud experience, and offers various organizations to connect with IoT devices.
+- It leverages IoT connectivity and cloud experience and offers various organizations to connect with IoT devices.

 - Windows IoT core provides manageability like Windows 10 operating system, although it acts like an app.

-- Windows IoT core does not support Cortana and FileOpenPicker which is available in Windows 10.
+- Windows IoT core does not support Cortana and FileOpenPicker, which are available in Windows 10.

 - With the hybrid kernel, this is not an open-source operating system.

-It is a Linux based operating system invented in 2011 for both mobile applications and small embedded systems.
+It is a Linux-based operating system invented in 2011 for both mobile applications and small embedded systems.
 An upgraded version of Tizen can support smart TV, vehicles, home appliances, and more.
-Samsung electronics use this operating system mostly for their IoT development.
-Development of Tizen held in such a way that it could offer flexibility to the application developers, device manufacturers, and mobile operators.
+Samsung Electronics use this operating system mostly for its IoT development.
+Tizen’s development was such a way that it could offer flexibility to application developers, device manufacturers, and mobile operators.